snehaa011/nutrilab/README.md

 ## Overview

-### About the project
+### Features

-Users can register/ login into the app.
-The app uses firebase authentication.
+#### Profile

+Users can create a profile using the register option and add details such as name, email, mobile and set a password.
+Registered users can login using their email and passowrd.
 There is also an option to reset password via email.
+Users can edit their personal information, add/change address and logout in the profile page.

+#### Menu
 Once logged in, users can view the menu page with various food items displayed along with their image, name, price as well as an option to save the item.
-You can search for items or filter them by categories.
+User can search for items or filter them by categories (breakfast, lunch, dinner, snack, drinks).

-There is a page where you can view all your saved items.
+#### Saved items
+User can click on the heart icon to save or unsave an item from their saved items.

+#### Food details page
-If you click on an item, you can view more details like ingredients and calories and add as many as you like into your cart.
+If user clicks on an item, they can view more details like ingredients and calories and add as many as they like into their cart.

+#### Your cart
-You can view your cart where you can add more items, remove an item or save it for later.
-You can also see the total amount and proceed to checkout.
+User can view their cart where they can add more items, remove an item or save it for later.
+They can also see the total amount and proceed to checkout.
-The checkout page requires your address and payment method and let's pretend you get the food at your doorstep.
-The profile page lets you view/edit your personal info and logout.

 ### Screenshot